vhawley/sorry/README.md

 1. When it is your turn, press “Draw card” to draw a card.
 2. If the card you picked allows you to move a pawn, click on a pawn to manipulate it according to the card you drew.

+Credit to Parker Brothers and Hasbro for the original game.

 ![Alt text](/sorry.png "Screenshot")